Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/CalcuDgree.rst

 Overview
 ========
 CalcuDgree is an algorithm used to calculate indegree for CSR format input or outdegree for CSC format input.
-The algorithm is quite easy, but due to DDR limits, we cannot get one data per clock, so in our design, we use a cache with depth ajustable to get much better performance.
+The algorithm is quite easy, but due to DDR limits, you cannot get one data per clock.
+So in this design, cache is used with an adjustable depth to get better performance.

 Algorithm
 ============